Félix Martí Ibáñez: Personal history

 on May 24, 1972, in New York City.
+His funeral Mass was offered at St Patrick's Cathedral.
 In 1977 sculptor and medallist Joseph Kiselewski was commissioned by MD magazine, upon its 20th anniversary, to create a bronze medallion featuring the profile of Dr. Ibañez.

 Intellectual perspectives

 Often in the vanguard on intellectual thoughts about medicine, public health, human nature, and psychiatry, in 1955 Martí-Ibáñez wrote his concerns about the indiscriminate use of antibiotics, "Antibiotic therapy, if indiscriminately used, may turn out to be a medicinal flood that temporarily cleans and heals, but ultimately destroys life itself", a prediction of the dire consequences that humans are just beginning to face today due to ill-advised uses of antibiotics in dairy and meat production as well as medical practices.
-In the 1930s he participated in the enactment of legislation liberating women and his views on human sexuality are quoted regularly.
+In the 1930s he participated in the enactment of legislation liberating women, and his views on human sexuality are quoted regularly.

 Given his contributions to the history of medicine, he is described as the inheritor of the mantle of Henry Sigerist in medical literature.